Language, Literacy, and Learning

 This question of access, especially in terms of resources, is also one reason why we are closely attuned to the fact that learning occurs in naturalistic settings, such as community spaces and classrooms.
 Conversations amongst faculty, whose work spans a spectrum of theories of learning and theoretical frameworks, thus frequently return to the spaces between and interplay of cognition as an individual act and one that is always situated in context and is thus also social.
 We see these conversations, which help us think deeply about how people learn and the support needed to access learning, as one of the strengths of our Area.

 To support our programs of study and our research, faculty members collaborate with colleagues within the School of Education and across the University, including colleagues in the Department of Human Development and Family Studies, also in the College of Human Sciences, and the Department of English, in the College of Liberal Arts and Sciences.
 We have received grants from leading granting agencies both in the state of Iowa and nationally, such as the Institute for Educational Sciences (IES).
-We also publish in the leading journals in our fields, such as Early Childhood Education Journal, Journal of Adolescent and Adult Literacy, Journal of Early Intervention, Journal of Literacy and Technology, Journal of Research on Educational Effectiveness, Journal of Teacher Education, Literacy Research: Theory, Method, and Practice, Professional Development in Education, Teaching Exceptional Children, and The Journal of Special Education.
+We also publish in the leading journals in our fields, such as Early Childhood Education Journal, Journal of Adolescent and Adult Literacy, Journal of Early Intervention, Journal of Literacy and Technology, Journal of Literacy Research, Journal of Research on Educational Effectiveness, Journal of Teacher Education, Literacy Research: Theory, Method, and Practice, Professional Development in Education, Remedial and Special Education, Teaching Exceptional Children, The Journal of Special Education, The Reading Teacher, and The Urban Review.

 Commitment to Teacher Education and Graduate Education